 Our SSS student leaders arrange many social events each semester.
 In the past, these have included bowling, ice skating, and volleyball as well as cookouts, Halloween activities, and even a Thanksgiving potluck dinner.
 The SSS program also purchases tickets to a variety of campus events that participants can attend together.
 Along with academic support, SSS will offer many opportunities for you to get to know other students whose experiences are similar to your own.

-I feel stressed over one of my classes.
+I am concerned about one of my classes.
 What can I do?

 Generally, the first step is to speak with the course professor.
 Make sure you know where you stand in the course and what you need to do to reach the level of achievement you want.
 Perhaps rearranging your study schedule or location will help you retain the material better; maybe tutoring will help.
-Please see one of the SSS staff members to help develop a success strategy.
+Please see one of the SSS Tutoring Coordinator, Faith Pawelski.

 I declared a major, but am still uncertain.
 Can SSS help?